-Pursuant to its charter, the Nominating and Corporate Governance Committee may review the Guidelines, and the matters discussed in the Guidelines, and advise the Board accordingly.
+Pursuant to its charter, the Nominating and Corporate Governance Committee is responsible for periodically reviewing, at least annually, the Guidelines, and may advise or make recommendations to the Board regarding the matters discussed in the Guidelines.

 The Guidelines are not intended to change or interpret (i) any Federal or state law or regulation, including the General Corporation Law of the State of Delaware, or the Company's (ii) Amended and Restated Certificate of Incorporation or (iii) Amended and Restated By-Laws, as any may be amended from time to time.